-GCSE Product Design is extremely desirable for students considering Product Design at AS, A2 and beyond.
-If students are considering this subject at AS and, through circumstance and opportunity, have not studied the subject before, then a discussion with the Head of Department is required before opting for this subject.
+GCSE Product Design is extremely desirable for pupils considering Design and Technology Product Design at Advanced Level and beyond.
+If pupils are considering this subject at AL and, through circumstance and opportunity, have not studied the subject before, then a discussion with the Head of Department is required before opting for this subject.

-The Product Design course is very useful if considering Engineering [plus Maths, Physics and another subject at AS], Architecture [plus Art & Design] or similar type courses at post 18 education.
-It encompasses all the other subjects within the Design and Technology umbrella and allows pupils to design with few barriers and means that they can develop products and work in areas that they have a real interest in.
+The Product Design course is very useful if considering Engineering [plus Maths, Physics], Architecture [plus Art & Design] or similar type courses at post 18 education.

-Of particular benefit will be the CAD/CAM that is forming an ever more central role in Engineering based Higher Education study at university.
+CAD/CAM is an important element in the AL course.
+This is forming an ever more central role in Engineering based Higher Education study at university.